jalexisg/SET08103/assessment/README.md

 **All team members** should attend the code review, however commitments and other considerations will be taken into account.  **Individuals attendance at reviews will be monitored** to ensure the team is contributing collectively to the project.

 **Being ready** means that you are ready to present the points for the code review.
-This means that you have a computer with the various tools logged into (e.g., GitHub, Travis CI, etc.) and a building version of the application in IntelliJ.
+This means that you have a computer with the various tools logged into (e.g., GitHub, etc.) and a building version of the application in IntelliJ.

 ### Code Review 1